vigor-nf/vigor/README.md

 There are additional "baseline" NFs, which can _only be compiled, run and benchmarked_, each in its own folder:

-- ???
-SOSPTODO describe baselines ???
+- SOSPTODO describe baselines (all folders beginning in unverified- and click- + MoonPol which is publicly available)

 Pick the NF you want to work with by `cd`-ing to its folder, then use one of the following `make` targets: